interstitialRedirectModalTitle

 Pickerel Creek Wildlife Area TNC staff are restoring Pickerel Creek Wildlife Area to improve wildlife habitat and increase the area's ability to filter nutrients before reaching Lake Erie. © ODNR

 Under the leadership of the Ohio Department of Natural Resources, TNC is now helping to identify practical and effective on-the-ground H2Ohio projects, such as creating and restoring wetlands and floodplains on both public and private land.
 Targeting lands that are frequently flooded or considered marginal, the creation of natural infrastructure in the Western Lake Erie Basin and in other parts of the state has helped to absorb excess nutrients that contribute to harmful algal blooms.
-All told, funding from the H2Ohio program has helped restore nearly 12,000 acres of wetlands which filter nearly 100,000 acres of watershed since the program's inception.
+All told, funding from the H2Ohio program has helped restore nearly 12,000 acres of wetlands, which filter nearly 100,000 acres of watershed since the program's inception.

-2021 H2Ohio Accomplishments
+H2Ohio Projects and Accomplishments

 The Future of H2Ohio